Installing orcharhino Server

 orcharhino works best when it is allowed to manage the networks it deploys hosts to, which means that it acts as DHCP, DNS, and TFTP server for those networks.
 Allowing orcharhino to manage networks in this way is optional but should be considered when planning an orcharhino installation.
 Running two DHCP services in the same network causes networking issues.
 Please contact us if you have any questions.

-In order for orcharhino to manage hosts in one or more networks, it needs to be able to communicate with those hosts, possibly using an orcharhino Proxy.
+In order for orcharhino to manage hosts in one or more networks, it needs to be able to communicate with those hosts, possibly using an orcharhino Proxy Server.
 As a result, you need to open a set of ports to operate orcharhino on your network if you intend to use the corresponding service.
 There are generally three system types that need to connect to each other: orcharhino Server, orcharhino Proxies, and managed hosts.

 Table 1.
 Local Machine to orcharhino Server (only needed during the installation process)